Let’s start with a little exercise.

-In the next minute or so, think of five great marriages that you’d like to emulate.
+In the next minute or so, think of five great marriages you’d like to emulate.
 To pattern your own marriage after.

 I’m not sure about you, but I had a hard time completing this exercise.
 I just don’t know that many marriages where it seems like the husband and wife love Christ – and each other – deeply.